luizbills/luminous-lightbox-for-wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A very lightweight lightbox plugin.
+A very lightweight image lightbox plugin.

 == Description ==

-A very lightweight lightbox plugin based on [Luminous](https://github.com/imgix/luminous) by imgix.
+A very lightweight image lightbox plugin based on [Luminous](https://github.com/imgix/luminous) by imgix.

 ### How to use